kyma-project/community/concepts/eventing-code-guidelines.md

 </details>

 The struct contains the NATS server, a client to send messages to NATS and the connection to NATS as well as a context and a logger.
-In addition to the struct we need a helper method to setup the actual environment:
+In addition to the struct, create a helper method to setup the actual environment:

 <details>
   <summary>setupTestEnvironment()</summary>